exiang/open_hub_wiki/Common-Building-Block.md

 ### Event Registration
 Event registration keep track of individuals who participated in an event.

+These data can be sync thru module like `Eventbrite` and `Bizzabo`.
+It can also be manually bulk loaded using spreadsheet. (todo: attach link of the spreadsheet template here).

 ### Event Organization
 Event Organization keep track of companies/organizations who participated in an event.
+For examples, an event would be sponsored by `Google` and `Facebook`.
+With judges came from `Microsoft` and `Intel`.